The hepatitis C virus (HCV) is a liver disease caused by a viral infection. If left untreated, the virus can lead to serious liver damage.

 Acute (or short-term) HCV appears much sooner with obvious symptoms.
 Unlike chronic HCV, the acute version of the illness is more responsive to traditional treatments.
 However, because new treatments are so effective and well tolerated, traditional treatments are not recommended.

 The new preferred treatment method for HCV involves watchful waiting to see if acute HCV resolves without treatment.
-This occurs in of acute HCV cases.
-If the virus progresses to chronic HCV, doctors will administer new drugs called direct-acting antivirals.
+This occurs in

 One of the challenges of HCV is that it can take months before the virus is discovered through testing.
 That’s because the incubation period for HCV varies greatly from person to person.